bocoup/webpack-workshop/content/00-core/02-webpack-loaders/content/00-webpack-loaders.md

 Functionality is composed from `docblock-loader` _and_ `syntax-loader`—not a single loader that attempts to do multiple things at once.

 ???

-Loaders should do one thing and do it well.
+Loaders are capable of doing many things, however loaders should do one thing and do it well.
 You may of heard this principle used in other software development, and the ideal for loaders is the same.

 Just like you can combine multiple functions to build more complex behaviour in an application, you can easily combine multiple loaders in a chain.